 Connecting & Staying In Touch

 How your team connects and communicates with others is another critical part of LinkedIn.
-At every professional level, they should know how to facilitate effective connection requests (and InMails, if they have a premium version).
+At every professional level, they should know how to facilitate effective connection requests, direct messages and InMail (for Premium users).

-For starters, instead of sending the generic connection requests that LinkedIn provides, customize messages, such as, “We’re mutual contacts of Joe Smith, who suggested I reach out because…” Others are more likely to accept requests when there is context as to why you’re reaching out in the first place.
+For starters, add a personalized message to connection requests, such as, “We’re mutual contacts of Joe Smith, who suggested I reach out because…” Others are more likely to accept requests when there is context as to why you’re reaching out in the first place.